 Please, make an appointment to donate on 7/31.

 About Lina Lobach

-Lina is the Client Experience Manager.
-She assists clients in understanding what their experience will be, and helps guide them throughout their journey with Liquid; making every engagement smoother and simpler on both their end and ours.
+Lina is the Client Experience Manager at Liquid Interactive.
+She assists clients in understanding what their experience will be and helps guide them throughout their journey with Liquid, making every engagement smoother and simpler on both their end and ours.